jcuroboclub/Arduino-ZigBee-Pi-ThingSpeak/README.md

 - [MPL3115A2](https://github.com/sparkfun/MPL3115A2_Breakout): Sparufun weather shield pressure sensor.

 ### Python
-> pip install xbee # may require sudo, might be pip3 not pip
->
+If you don't already have Python 3:
-> pip install pyserial # may require sudo, might be pip3 not pip
+> sudo apt-get install python3 pip3

+This may require you to use sudo, the command is likely pip3 but may be pip.
+> pip3 install numpy, pyserial, xbee

 # Useful References
 http://blog.hcilab.org/gadgeteer/2012/12/xbee-zigbee-howto/